lazarulong/quantified-longevity/_posts/2024-10-27-Basic-sleep-characteristics.md

 Fitbit Inspire also provides the duration of the three basic sleep stages: REM, Light, and Deep and their sum - the total sleep time (TST).
 Let's have a look at the baseline characteristics of these three variables.

 I had about 265 min of Light sleep, 87 min of REM sleep, and 67 min of Deep sleep per night over the last roughly 3 years, and this seemed to have been fairly stable over time (Fig 1,2,3).
 My total sleep time was about 7:25 per night (Fig 4), which is roughly in line with my goal.
-Where I, however, have substantially shortcoming is the compOstion/quality of my sleep, but I will come back to this in future blogs.
+Where I, however, have substantially shortcoming is the compostion/quality of my sleep, but I will come back to this in future posts.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/posts/basic_sleep_characteristics/Light_sleep.png)
 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/posts/basic_sleep_characteristics/REM_sleep.png)